 - Strapless – A supported (boned) top with a straight bustline, often paired with a bolero or crop jacket.

 - Sweetheart – A center point at the bust bowls out over the breasts and straight up the sides.
 A sheer lace, chiffon, or net illusion panel may be added for modesty.
 It is universally flattering.

 - V- neck – Wide or narrow V opening from neck to bust or neck to low back.
 Sometimes with a peel out collar.
 Usually a narrow opening for modesty.

 Famous 1950s Wedding Dresses

-In Gentlemen Prefer Blonds identical lace wedding dresses worn by Marilyn Monroe and Jane Russell.
+In Gentlemen Prefer Blonds, identical lace wedding dresses were worn by Marilyn Monroe and Jane Russell.
 Notice how they were adapted to each model.
 Marilyn, being more petite, has a slimmer skirt and shorter hem.